percula/planter_docs/content/en/docs/getting-started/quick-start.md

 and [web](https://planter.garden/gardens) (most features on web are only available with a subscription).

 ## Set your frost dates

-{{< alert icon="❄️" context="info" text="It's important to set your frost dates in Planter for all features in the app to work properly.
-See 'How do I set my frost dates' for detailed steps to your frost dates." />}}

 1. Go to Settings
 2. Tap "Weather Station" and follow the prompts

+{{< alert icon="❄️" context="info" text="It's important to set your frost dates in Planter for all features in the app to work.
+See 'How do I set my frost dates' for detailed steps to your frost dates." />}}

 ## Creating your first garden
 1. Tap the "+ New Garden" button